2018 Resources and Guidelines

 9. Emergency Action Plans.

-b.
-“Safe Sports School” - Another initiative to help school administrators evaluate their plans and procedures for the prevention and care of student-athletes is the National Athletic Trainers’ Associations’ “Safe Sports School” program.
-The program evaluates ten plans & procedures regarding health services:
+a.
+“Safe Sports School” - An initiative to help school administrators and healthcare providers evaluate their plans and procedures for the prevention and care of student-athletes is the National Athletic Trainers’ Associations’ “Safe Sports School” program.
+The program evaluates 10 plans & procedures regarding health services:

 * Create a comprehensive athletic health care administrative system.